- Ministerial Referrals

 56 Wellesley St W.,

 Telephone and Facsimile

-HPRAC invites you to be informed and to participate in the discussion concerning chiropody and podiatry.
-Watch this site for information concerning consultations and requests for specific information and comment.
-You may also get latest updates and consultation announcements by following HPRAC on Twitter at: http://twitter.com/HPRACOntario.
+Watch this site for updates and announcements.
+You may also get latest updates and consultation announcements by following HPRAC on Twitter at:http://twitter.com/HPRACOntario.